-I'm a sub-editor at Global Voices.
-I live and work in Delhi, India.
+I'm the editor for Advox, and an editor in the newsroom at Global Voices.
+I live and work in Bengaluru, India.
 I've worked in editing and communications for over ten years, with five at Penguin.
 I co-host a podcast, the Fat.
 So?
 Podcast, and I set up India's first in-house news podcast network for the Indian Express.
 Always happy to talk about cats, books, food, human behaviour and languages.

 Latest posts by Ameya Nagarajan